ksaphier/my-portfolio/README.md

    yarn dev
    ```

-   This will start the application on `http://localhost:5173/`.
+   This will start the application on `http://localhost:5173/my-portfolio/`.
 Open this URL in your browser to view the application.

-## Usage

-Once the application is running, you can view the portfolio in your web browser at `http://localhost:5173/`.

 ## Contributing